 - If you stay in Paris & Surrounding’s, it is almost always going to be more expensive and always beautiful.
 You are in PARIS!

-- Lyon & the Apls will beautiful all season, but specially summer and winter, a bit expensive in the Winter because the skiers will crowd every street and every accommodation.
+- Lyon & the Apls will be beautiful any season, a bit expensive in the Winter because the skiers will crowd every street and every accommodation.

 - Brittany & Normandy will be beautiful and full of tourists between July- Sept.
-Cold and raining most of the year, but less crowded and much less expensive that other regions.
+Cold and raining rest of the year, but less crowded and much less expensive that other regions.

 - Champagne, Burgundy, and Bordeaux regions are heavenly in September and October as the Fall harvest adds a flare you will not find any other time of the year.